 A couple of months ago the Health District submitted a request for proposal to find a new vendor for its electronic health record system.
-Patagonia Health was chosen as the company to move forward with.
+Patagonia Health was chosen as the company to move forward with and offers a cloud-based program.
 The cost for the initial startup is about \$124,000 and will be covered completely by the funds received from Suzan DelBene's office.
 The monthly subscription fee is around \$5,000 which is actually less than the current fee for the outdated program the Health District currently uses, resulting in an annual savings of \$25,000 per year.

-It was moved by Mr. Zarlingo and seconded by Ms. Crawford to authorize the Administrative Officer to fully execute an agreement with Patagonia Health for an electronic health record system, and forward to the full Board on consent.
+It was moved by Mr. Hund and seconded by Mr. Tibbott to authorize the Administrative Officer to fully execute an agreement with Patagonia Health for an electronic health record system, and forward to the full Board on consent.
 The motion passed unanimously.